-After attending digital events for a couple of years, I was looking forward to being back at EGX.
+After attending digital events, I was looking forward to being back at EGX.

 I’ve attended every year since 2012 and was excited when I heard it was returning to the ExCeL centre in London after being cancelled in 2020.
 It was always a great place to catch up with old friends and check out upcoming video games, as well as have the chance to chat to creators about their projects and see them present during developer sessions.